danielnorberg/tako/README.rst

 ------------

 This configuration sets up 10 nodes in 5 buckets, 2 nodes per bucket.
-The replication factor buckets_per_key is set to 2 which causes every key-value pair to be replicated across 2 buckets with 2 nodes for a total of 4 nodes.
-Read repair is enabled.
+The replication factor ``buckets_per_key`` is set to 2 which causes every key-value pair to be replicated across 2 buckets with 2 nodes for a total of 4 nodes.

+Both read repair and background healing is enabled, with the background healing scheduled to be performed at 24 hour intervals.
+Larger data sets typically need larger intervals, otherwise the background healing will take up too much resources simply to go through all the key/value pairs and communicate with peers.

 A single coordinator serves the below configuration to the node cluster.